dhabid/Garage-door-opener/README.md

 ## Step 4: Port Forward validation
 * Go to `[https://canyouseeme.org/](https://canyouseeme.org/)`
 * In `Your IP put the blurred one` (in this case 31.48.x.x) and in `Port to check put 8123` and click Check Port
-* It should appear a success message, if it doesn't go back and check if you haven't enter any wrong information
+* It should appear a successful message, if it doesn't go back and check if you haven't entered any wrong information
-* `Repeat these steps for port 443 and 8581`.
+* `Repeat these steps for ports 443 and 8581`.

 ## Step 5: Internal/External URL configuration change